A practical introduction to ODE modelling in Stan for biological systems: Examples with real data

 \end{linenomath} with initial conditions

 Here, $\lambda$ denotes the division rate of S-cells.
 With probability $p$, an S-cell divides symmetrically to produce two S-cells, whereas with probability $(1-p)$ it divides asymmetrically to produce one S-cell and one D-cell.
+The factor $\frac{S(t)}{S(t)+D(t)}$ represents a modelled negative feedback, whereby a larger relative abundance of D-cells corresponds to reduced S-cell proliferation.
 The parameters $\rho$ and $\varphi$ denote the production and decay rates of PSA, respectively.
 Treatment status is represented by the binary indicator $T$, which specifies whether the patient is receiving ADT.
 When treatment is active, $T=1$ and D-cells decay at a rate $\alpha$.

 For this model, we consider both no pooling and partial pooling to analyse patient biomarker dynamics.
 The PSA measurements $\tilde{y}_{j,i}$ for patient $j$ at observation times $t_i$ are assumed to follow a normal distribution with both additive $(\sigma_j)$ and proportional $(\sigma_j')$ noise terms such that